neilotoole/techo/README.md

 ### Echo-based alternative to `http.httptest`

-`techo` is a package for transparently mocking HTTP/REST servers, inline in your test code, just like `http.httptest`.
-The key difference is that `techo` is based on [Echo](https://github.com/labstack/echo), which provides an easier interface.
+`techo` is a package for transparently mocking HTTP/REST servers, inline in your test code, just like [http.httptest](https://godoc.org/net/http/httptest).
+The key difference is that `techo` is based on [Echo](https://github.com/labstack/echo), which makes writing tests cleaner and more expressive.

 Also:
 - test multiple endpoints using the same `techo` instance